telegraphio/rudder-terraform/README.md

 1. Create an AWS user with Administrator access and save your credentials in `~/.aws/credentials`.
 These credentials are only used by Terraform.
 We don't need Administrator access but it is easy to setup.

-2. The AWS resources that we create is 1 EC2 instance, 1 S3 bucket, 2 security groups (to open 22, 8080 ports) 1 IAM role and corresponding policy.
+2. The AWS resources that we create is 1 EC2 key pair, 1 EC2 instance, 1 S3 bucket, 2 security groups (to open 22, 8080 ports) 1 IAM role and corresponding policy.

 2. Create a SSH keypair.
 Store in any location (preferably in `id_rsa_tf`, otherwise update new location in `variables.tf`)
 ```